 Problems and Proofing Behavior

 If your dog makes a mistake more than two or three times in a row at any stage in the training process, go back to an earlier step.
 Practice that step until your dog your dog is always doing it correctly, and then begin moving slowly ahead in the training once again.
 Once your dog has got the beg command down, continue to practice and reinforce it.
-If you don't keep consistent, your dog might lose their training.
+If you don't keep consistent, your dog might lose its training.
 If that happens, just start the training all over again.
-You'll have the confidence that they can do it and this time, just stay consistent.